 Given a blow-up collocation problem with nondivergent uniqueness near zero (always in cases 1 and 2), we are going to describe a general algorithm to compute the nontrivial collocation solution and estimate the blow-up time.
-In each iteration, the stepsize $h_n$ is adapted to $H_n$, since only if $h_n \leq H_n$ we can ensure the existence of the nontrivial collocation solution.

-As long as $h_n\leq H_n$, the solution on $t_n$ for each $n$ is obtained from the attracting fixed point of a certain function $y\mapsto G(\alpha+\beta y)$, given by equation (\ref{eqzn11}) in case 1, or (\ref{eqzn2}) in case 2.
-Therefore, the key point in the algorithm is to decide whether there is a fixed point or not and, if so, calculate it.
+Given stepsizes $h_0,\ldots ,h_n$, the collocation solution at $t_{n+1}$ is obtained from the attracting fixed point of a certain function $y\mapsto G(\alpha+\beta y)$, given by equation (\ref{eqzn11}) in case 1, or (\ref{eqzn2}) in case 2.
+Therefore, the key point in the algorithm is to decide whether there is a fixed point or not and, if so, estimate it.

-In order to check that there is no fixed point, the most general technique consists on iterate and, if a certain bound (which may depend on the fixed points found in the previous steps) is overcomed, then it is assumed that there is no fixed point.
+In order to check that there is no fixed point, the most straightforward technique consists on iterating the function and, if a certain bound (which may depend on the fixed points found in the previous steps) is overcomed, then it is assumed that there is no fixed point.

-So, if for a certain $n$ there is no fixed point, then a smaller $h_n$ should be taken (e.g. $h_n/2$ in the examples below), and this procedure is repeated with the new $\alpha$, $\beta $ corresponding to the new $h_n$.
-If $h_n$ becomes smaller than a given tolerance (e.g. $10^{-12}$ in our examples), the algorithm stops and $t_{n+1}=h_0+\ldots +h_n$ is the estimation of the blow-up time.
+So, if for a certain $n$ there is no fixed point, then a smaller $h_n$ should be taken (e.g. $h_n/2$ is used in the examples below), and this procedure is repeated with the new $\alpha$ and $\beta $ corresponding to this new value of $h_n$.
+If $h_n$ becomes smaller than a given tolerance (e.g. $10^{-12}$ in our examples), the algorithm stops and $t_n=h_0+\ldots +h_{n-1}$ is the estimation of the blow-up time.